wp-plugins/embedr-oembed/readme.txt

 == Description ==

-Allow Wordpress to use oEmbed services from embedr.eu
+Allows Wordpress to use oEmbed services from embedr.eu

 Paste an Embedr.eu link into your post or page to automatically embed a rich embedr.eu image